-Since back acne can be made worse by a buildup of sweat clogging the pores, trapping acne causing dirt and cellular debris, one of the best ways to help manage back acne is to wear loose fitting clothing made from natural, breathable fabrics such as cotton and hemp.
+Since back acne can be made worse by dirt, debris and sweat that can get trapped in pores, one of the best ways to help manage it is to wear loose fitting clothing made from natural, breathable fabrics such as cotton, linen and hemp.

-You can also help your skin on your back by not wearing backpacks on your back, that will rub the skin, potentially making it more inflamed, leading to acne mechanica - spots and breakouts caused by rubbing the skin.
+You can also help your skin on your upper back by not wearing heavy backpacks that will rub the skin, potentially making it more inflamed, leading to acne mechanica - spots and breakouts caused by rubbing the skin.

 It’s especially important to consider what fabrics you’re wearing to support healthy skin when you’re exercising.
-Exercise obviously creates more sweat, so exercising in non breathable fabrics is going to exacerbate back acne.
+Exercise obviously creates more sweat, so exercising in non breathable fabrics is going to potentially cause a back breakout.

 Sadly, most exercise gear is made from tight fitting fabrics that don’t allow the skin to breathe.
 But there are lots of brands that create ‘moisture wicking’ fabrics that are designed to move moisture in the form of sweat away from the skin.

 Whatever you wear to exercise in, it's crucial to shower as soon as possible after exercising.
-This will remove sweat from the back before it has a chance to dry on the skin and block the pores.
+This will remove sweat from the skin on your back before it has a chance to dry and block the pores.

-Choosing your fabrics carefully and showering after exercise will help, but it won’t help to treat the root cause.
+Choosing your fabrics carefully and showering after exercise will help, but it won’t treat the root cause.
 If you're still struggling, you may want to consider acne creams and prescription acne treatments to help break the acne cycle.

-There are also medical options for treating back acne, that are the same products used to help treat acne on the face.
+There are many medical options for treating body acne, that are generally the same products used to help treat acne on the face.
 Some are available over the counter, while some will need a prescription from your GP or dermatologist.

-Topical treatments (that you might need extra help in applying to your back) include retinoid creams and antibiotic ointments.
+Topical treatments (that you might need extra help in applying to your back) include benzoyl peroxide lotions, retinoid creams and antibiotic ointments.
 We have more information on our page dedicated to topical treatments for acne.

 It’s typified by large, pus filled spots and yellow heads that look red, angry and inflamed, and can affect the back as well as the face.

-Treating cystic back acne takes time, but by following the advice here, from holistic approaches to different skincare to medications to help treat acne, you will eventually find some solace in clearer skin.
+Treating cystic acne takes time, but by following the advice here, from holistic approaches to different skincare to medications to help treat acne, you will eventually find some solace in clearer skin.
 Always speak to your doctor if your skin is affecting your quality of life.

-Acne is a common part of growing up, and treating teenage back acne is just the same as treating back acne in adults, with all the ways we’re discussing here.
+Acne is a common part of growing up, and treating teenage back acne is just the same as treating back acne in adults.

 Many teenagers ‘grow out’ of their non conformist skin and tend to find that their acne clears up once their hormones settle down and stop producing excess sebum after puberty.

-But don’t lose faith, with the right diet and lifestyle changes, the right skincare and if necessary, the right medicated products or oral medicines, you can treat your back acne and help to prevent it from returning.
+But don’t lose faith, with the right diet and lifestyle changes, the right skincare and if necessary, the right medicated products or oral medicines, you can treat your back acne and help to prevent it from returning and causing acne scarring.